benlue/newsql/README.md

 ## Install

 **newsql** uses mySQL as the underlying database engine.
-Throughout this document, we'll assume you have installed mySQL.
+Throughout this document, we'll assume you have installed the mySQL database.
 With mySQL up and running, you can add the **newsql** features:

     npm install newsql